Go Back Email Link

 Gebna Bel Tamatem

-• 1 cup cottage cheese, see recipe below
+• 1 cup cottage cheese, store bought or see recipe below

 • 1 ripe tomato, seeded and diced